muze-innovation/chassis/backend/README.md

 }
 ```

-Call a function using a `Banner.ts` as an example TS file to convert to a schema.
+Invoke a function using Banner.ts as a sample TypeScript file to be transformed into a JSON schema.

 ```ts
 import Chassis from 'chassis'